2008 United States House of Representatives elections in Florida: District 18

+Predictions

 Results

 Ileana Ros-Lehtinen defeated challenger Taddeo, receiving nearly 58 percent of the vote.

 District 19

 Democratic incumbent Robert Wexler, representing this district since 1997, faced Republican Edward J. Lynch and fellow Democrat Ben Graber, who chose to run as an independent candidate rather than compete against Wexler in the Democratic primary.
 Wexler had run opposed in the previous two elections.
 CQ Politics forecasted the race as 'Safe Democrat'.